bowdoin-csci2200/bowdoin-csci2200.github.io/syllabus.md

 ### Time Commitment

 This is a core CS class and will demand a significant time commitment in order to achieve the learning goals.
-The actual time will vary from week to week as some topics (esp towards the middle of the semester) will be harder and may take more hours.
-The time will put will also vary base don yoru background and interests.
+The time you will spend on this class will vary from week to week as some topics (esp towards the middle of the semester) will be harder and may take more hours.
+It will also vary based on your background and interests.
 If you find that you struggle with discrete math
-(e.g. logarithms, exponents, etc) you will need to allocate more time to practice these concepts --- hang in there, you just need more practice.
-If you finish faster, use the time to work on the challenge problems provided each week.
+(e.g. logarithms, exponents, etc) you will need to allocate more time to practice these concepts --- hang in there, and practice; it will get easier.
+If you finish faster, use the time to work on the challenge problems provided with each lab, and check out resources online such as algorithms classes at other institutions, and sites like LeetCode or similar.

 ### What you can expect from me

 My goal is to teach a class which is similar to algorithms classes at peer institutions.
-Many of the problems in labs and assignments come from  Stanford, MIT, Berkeley, etc.
+Many of the problems in labs and assignments come from  Stanford,Berkeley,  MIT, UIUC, etc.

 My teaching style is to create a friendly, open atmosphere where everyone feels comfortable and motivated to learn.
 The more questions you ask, the more that helps me and the class  ----questions are a sign that you want to engage and will help me keep the class interactive.
 The most effective learning happens when YOU all work well together.
 Open collaboration in the lab is  highly